aacha0/Portfolio/sql/8 weeks challenge/case 8: fresh segments.md

 <img width="378" alt="Screenshot 2024-03-10 at 9 52 24 PM" src="https://github.com/aacha0/Portfolio/assets/148589444/b08b5836-01a6-43bb-aa6d-6f40cb36a582">

-### For the 5 interests found in the previous question - what was minimum and maximum percentile_ranking values for each interest and its corresponding year_month value?
+### Q: For the 5 interests found in the previous question - what was minimum and maximum percentile_ranking values for each interest and its corresponding year_month value?
 Can you describe what is happening for these 5 interests?
 ```sql
 with cte as (
 select i.interest_id, m.interest_name, round(stddev_samp(percentile_ranking),2) std_percentile_ranking